kishore0323/java-interview-questions/README.md

 ## Q. ***What is JIT compiler in Java?***
 The Just-In-Time (JIT) compiler is a component of the runtime environment that improves the performance of Java applications by compiling bytecodes to native machine code at run time.

 Java programs consists of classes, which contain platform-neutral bytecodes that can be interpreted by a JVM on many different computer architectures.
 At run time, the JVM loads the class files, determines the semantics of each individual bytecode, and performs the appropriate computation.
-The additional processor and memory usage during interpretation means that a Java application performs more slowly than a native application.
-The JIT compiler helps improve the performance of Java programs by compiling bytecodes into native machine code at run time.
-The JIT compiler is enabled by default.
+The additional processor and memory usage during interpretation means that a Java application performs more slowly than a native application.== The JIT compiler helps improve the performance of Java programs by compiling bytecodes into native machine code at run time.== The JIT compiler is enabled by default.
 When a method has been compiled, the JVM calls the compiled code of that method directly instead of interpreting it.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>